mindspore-lab/mindocr/docs/en/tutorials/training_detection_custom_dataset.md

     --res_save_dir=results_dir
 ```

-Please refer to the [Inference Tutorials](../inference/inference_tutorial_en.md#41-command-example) on more examples of inference commands.
+Please refer to the [Inference Tutorials](../inference/inference_tutorial.md) chapter `4.1 Command example` on more examples of inference commands.